Field configuration

 1. In the Manage workspace, go to Entries and click Edit form

-2. Hover your cursor in the position you'd like to add the new field and click the + icon
+2. Hover where you want to add the field and click the + icon

-6. Choose whether the field is applicable to all categories or just some in the Categories section
+• Choose whether the field applies to all or selected categories

 Create a user field

-1. Open the Manage workspace and go to Settings > Users > Fields
+1. In the Manage workspace, go to Settings > Users > Fields

 3. Choose User field and click Next

-9. Select the roles the field applies to
+8. Under 'Roles', select the role(s) the field applies to

-10. Select the Required box if the field is mandatory
+9. Under 'Field access', select Required if the field is mandatory

 Create an attachment field

-3. Hover your cursor within the small white box and click the + icon
+3. Hover in the small white box (below the thumbnail placeholder) and click the + icon

-7. Choose whether the field is applicable to all categories or just some in the Categories section
+• Choose whether the field applies to all or selected categories

 Create a contributor field